InfOmics/PANPROVA/README.md

 ### Evolution procedure

-The workflow of the evolution procedure, together with examples of intermediate data, is shown in the following figure.
+The workflow of the evolution procedure, together with examples (in yellow boxes) of intermediate data, is shown in the following figure.

 ![evolve](evolve.png)